mgcrowell/generations/README.md

 ## Status

-Currently in the "this seems like a good idea after a 30 pack of natty light and some fishing" phase.
+Currently in the "this seems like a good idea after a 30 pack of natty light and some light fishing" phase.
 Code exists.
 A client rewrite is always happening.
 Progress is.

 ---

 ## Why "Generations"?

-Because like Sonic Generations I want there to be a union of the new and the old.
+Because I like Sonic Generations